Baylor-Irving Hospital Progressive Care Unit

 “I was in the health insurance business for 20 years but got laid off after Sept.
 11, 2001.
 I was tired of what I was doing anyway and wanted to look for something different.
 Then my husband got sick, and I was really impressed by the nurses who took care of him.
 I thought, if I could go home from work for just one day having made a positive impact on people the way his nurses had an impact on me, I would have done my job.

 “I decided to go back to school.
-A college of DCCCD was right across the street from my house, so I took the entrance exams for the Associate Degree Nursing program there.
+A Dallas College campus was right across the street from my house, so I took the entrance exams for the Associate Degree Nursing program there.

 “My nursing education was excellent: tough, thorough and challenging.
 By the time I took my board exams, I felt completely confident and ready.
 I felt as prepared as many of my colleagues who had graduated from four-year university nursing programs.

 “This program is accelerated, and there is nothing easy about it.
 I didn’t expect it to be easy; if it had been, it wouldn’t have prepared me for real work as a nurse.
 But my education provided me with everything I needed for a nursing career in just 16 months.

 “The most important thing I learned — besides learning how to take care of people — is that I could go back to school at age 45 and actually accomplish something.
 This is my first college degree, and I proved to myself that I could do it.